hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Enough of current cola to answer all
 >
-> 'The rude demands of those who chance to call,
+> The rude demands of those who chance to call,
 >
 > And free his door from those alarming knocks
 >